News & Updates News,Tools of Change AI as a Creative Tool Sparks Human-Centered Innovation

 “Resources may be needed to train not only experts but also the general public.
 By spreading the use of AI and bringing in more areas, we can have a safer AI”.

 The workshop had two main objectives: to discuss the impact of AI on CCSI and to further develop the current portfolios.
-The work with actors in the three portfolios continues and will, among other things, be included in the international forum Unexpected, which will be organised in Lund in June 2025.
+The work with actors in the three portfolios continues and will, among other things, be included in the international forum Unexpected, which will be organized in Lund in June 2025.

-In ekip, participants from large parts of Europe work together to share experiences and new knowledge for the European Commission’s work on future policies for CCSI.
+Policy assessment within ekip In ekip, participants from large parts of Europe work together to share experiences and new knowledge for the European Commission’s work on future policies for CCSI.
 The project takes a closer look at what is required of future policies in the CCSI, area by area.
 One sub-area is thus about AI and Lund, Bratislava, Rotterdam and St. Etienne are carrying out synchronised work with portfolio methodology The participants at the workshop in Lund came from different parts of the industry and are, for example, entrepreneurs with their own businesses, researchers from the university, officials at Region Skåne and Lund Municipality and representatives from cultural organisers.
 Larger companies are also involved in the loop.

-In today’s complex world, many challenges require collaborative efforts across sectors.
+Portfolio approach In today’s complex world, many challenges require collaborative efforts across sectors.
 To address this, Future by Lund has adopted a portfolio approach within various themes.
 By organizing work into portfolios rather than isolated projects, Future by Lund fosters long-term, strategic partnerships that bring together diverse actors to co-create solutions.
+This portfolio thinking helps connect initiatives across sectors, offering a structured yet flexible way to address big challenges.
+This approach balances risk, promotes collaboration between small and large actors, and enhances the ability to develop smart, sustainable innovations.

 Latest ekip News and Updates